Ventura Truck Accident Lawyers

 Collisions involving a commercial truck can be catastrophic.
 These large, heavy-duty vehicles can weigh tens of thousands of pounds, and can easily inflict serious damage on drivers, passengers, cyclists, and other parties during a collision.

 If you are injured in a truck accident, the lawyers at Rose, Klein & Marias, LLP can help.
-Our Ventura truck accident attorneys are dedicated to securing your maximum award and will advocate aggressively for your best interests.
+Our Ventura truck accident lawyers are dedicated to securing your maximum award and will advocate aggressively for your best interests.
+Call our Ventura office at (805) 642-7101 to schedule a free consultation.

 Why Choose Us for Your Truck Accident Case